 50 balloons take flight at each launch at the Carolina BalloonFest.

 Best for: Lovers of the swine!
 That is unless you prefer yours prepared Eastern-style (there’s kind of a rivalry).
 Besides barbecue, the festival hosts a wine garden that showcases Yadkin Valley wineries, arts and crafts, and a 50-ton sand sculpture.

-What’s in it for kids: Besides finger-licking good barbecue, the festival caters to kids with the annual pig race and bicycle stunt shows and a lumberjack demonstration.
+What’s in it for kids: Besides finger-licking good barbecue, the festival caters to kids with the annual pig race, dog team show and bicycle stunt shows and a lumberjack demonstration.
 There are also rides and games.

 photo courtesy of The Dispatch/Donnie Roberts/Barbecue Festival

 Head to Lexington's Barbecue Festival to enjoy good food, alcohol and crafts.